jaggernaut007/GTMAgent/README.md

 # 🚀 Startup Bakery

-A full-stack application that combines a FastAPI backend with a modern React TypeScript frontend, designed to help you bake your next successful startup idea.
+An agentic AI chat assistant, designed to help you bake your next successful startup idea.

 ## 🍰 Features